 She began to laugh, and I went to bed feeling on edge.
 I drifted to sleep thinking of Sal, who I imagined I could hear dancing with his friends across the bay.

-I realise that I have forgotten, been forced to forget the main thing: the presence of the sea, it’s constant rhythm, and the sun.
-I don’t think I’ve mentioned the four lime trees either, in the courtyard of a country school, their strong smell – and my dad’s smile on the station platform three years ago when I left, an embarrassed smile since I was in plaits and an ugly, almost black dress.
-And in the car, his sudden explosion of joy because I had his eyes, his mouth, and that I was going to be his precious, wonderful plaything.
-I knew basically nothing – he went about showing me Paris, luxury, the easy life.
-I think that from then on, I owed most of my enjoyment to money – the pleasure of speeding along in his car, of getting a brand new dress, of buying records, books and flowers.
-I’m still not ashamed of these easy pleasures, and I wouldn’t have called them easy if I hadn’t heard other people saying it first.
-I would sooner give up or deny my sadness, or my mystic side, than these things.
+I realise that I have forgotten, been forced to forget, the central thing: the presence of the sea, it’s constant rhythm, and the sun.
+I don’t think I’ve mentioned the four lime trees either, in the courtyard of a country school, their sticky smell – and my dad’s smile on the station platform three years ago when I met him, an embarrassed smile since I was in plaits and an ugly nearly-black dress.
+And in the car, his sudden explosion of joy because I had his eyes, his mouth, and that I was going to be his precious, wonderful new toy.
+I knew basically nothing – he went about showing me Paris, and luxury.
+The easy life.
+I think that from then on, I owed most of my enjoyment to money – the pleasure of speeding along in his car, or getting a brand new dress, or buying records, books and flowers.
+I’m still not ashamed of the simple pleasures, and I wouldn’t have called them simple if I hadn’t heard other people saying it first.
+I would sooner give up or deny my sadness, or my mystic side, than those things.
 A taste for pleasure and happiness is the only part of me I can understand.
 Perhaps I haven’t read enough?
 At my school, we didn’t read at all unless you count the bible.
-In Paris, I had no time to read.
+And in Paris, I had no time to read.
 When I left my lessons, my friends immediately dragged me to the cinema – they were amazed I didn’t know the names of all the actors.
 Or to the café terraces in the sun – I loved being absorbed by the crowd, drinking, being with someone who would look me in the eyes, take my hand and then take me far away from the crowd.
-We would walk in the road all the way to my house, where he would pull me into a doorway and kiss me – I learned the pleasure of kisses.
+We would walk in the road all the way to my house, where he would pull me into a doorway and kiss me – I learned the pleasure of kissing.
 They all blur into one – Jean, Luis, Jacques.
-For a fact, the same names that all those young girls remember.
+In fact, they’re the same names that all those young girls remember.
 In the evenings I grew up, went out with my dad to parties I didn’t really care about, big parties where I could mingle and surprise people with my age.
 When we left my father would drop me at the door before driving off with a woman.
 I never heard him returning.

 I don’t want anyone to think he showed off about these flings.
-He just didn’t hide them, didn’t tell me any easy lies to explain why he was always having friends round for breakfast at the house, or why they moved in… for a few days only, thankfully!
+He just didn’t hide them, didn’t tell me any easy lies to explain why he was always having friends round for breakfast at the house, or why they moved in, for a few days only, thankfully!
 Anyway, I wouldn’t have been able to ignore what kind of relationship they had, father and his ‘guests’.
-So he trusted that I would keep quiet about them, instead of coming up with weak efforts at an explanation.
+So he trusted that I would keep quiet about them, instead of trying to come up with weak efforts at an explanation.
 He was pretty much right.
-The only problem was that, thanks to him, I sometimes ended up disappointed about love, which is probably a welcome thing in someone that age, though it wasn’t impressive at the time.
-I would repeat to myself this thing I knew from The Portrait of Dorian Grey – Sin is the only thing left to give colour to modern life.
+The only problem was that, thanks to him, I sometimes ended up disappointed about love, which is probably a welcome thing in someone that age, though it wasn’t much fun at the time.
+I would repeat to myself this thing I knew from The Portrait of Dorian Grey – ‘sin is the only thing left that gives colour to modern life’.
 I really convinced myself of it.
 I was much more certain of it than I would have been if I’d actually put it into practice.
-I thought that my life could be modelled on this phrase, inspired by it, flow out of it like a big river through a small town.
+I thought that my life could be modelled on this phrase, inspired by it, flow out of it like a big river that’s come through a small town.
 I forgot about everyday things, the ups and downs of life, the stretches where nothing happens.
 Ideally, I imagined a life of wickedness and villainy.